Updated 24 Feb 2008

 Advice for First Time Telescope Buyers

 The contents of this page applies to small to medium sized, beginner (or "first") telescopes.
-By small, I mean 2.4 inch (60mm) to 3 inch (or 75, 80 and 90mm) refractors, and 4.5 to 6 inch (100-150mm) reflectors (6 inch telescopes are generally thought of as "medium" sized).
-Telescopes in this beginner class typically sell for $150 to $600.
+By small, I mean 2.4 inch (60mm) to roughly 3.5 inch (80 to 90mm) refractors, and 4.5 to 6 inch (100-150mm) reflectors .
+Telescopes in this beginner class typically sell for around $150 to $600.
 Quality starter telescopes are available from a number of manufacturers.
-The buyer should be aware that there are many very poor quality telescopes in the marketplace; these are most often found in "department stores".
+The buyer should be aware that there are quite a few very poor quality telescopes in the marketplace; these are most often found in "department stores".
 It is hoped that the information on this page will help out prospective new astronomers and to advise them not to expect too much from a small telescope.
 If you have any questions, please send e-mail to Joe Roberts and I'll try to help!
+If you want to know more about me and my background in astronomy, please visit here!

 First...BEFORE you buy a telescope!